SydneySchiller/Tactical-Pathplanning-in-Starcraft-II/Legacy/ProjectFiles/Path_Planning/Readme.txt

 //It currently AVOIDS NEGATIVE NUMBERS in the influence map.
-//It currently AVOIDS NEGATIVE NUMBERS and ADJUSTS PATH TO HIGH NUMBERS in the influence map. update.
-Fully functional and combined with influencemap.cc
+//It currently AVOIDS NEGATIVE NUMBERS and ADJUSTS PATH TO HIGH NUMBERS in the influence map.
+Update: Fully functional and combined with influencemap.cc
+___________________ How it works
+Update: See codeTour.pdf for more details

-___________________ How it works generates an example influence map (see screenshot) defines function MoveTo defines function Path
+generates an example influence map (see screenshot) defines function MoveTo defines function Path